adrybakov/rad-tools/docs/source/user-guide/module/exchange/index.rst

     >>> hamiltonian[Cr, Cr, (1, 0, 0)].iso
     -4.5

-Crystal of the exchange Hamiltonian
+Crystal of the spin Hamiltonian
 ===================================

-Exchange Hamiltonian need the crystal structure to be defined.
+Spin Hamiltonian need the crystal structure to be defined.
 :py:class:`.SpinHamiltonian` is a child of :py:class:`.Crystal` and inherits all its properties and methods.
 Thus, for the creation of the crystal structure we refer you to the :ref:`guide_crystal_crystal` and :ref:`guide_crystal_atom` guides.